BAkinmarin/the-cleaning-hack/README.md

 ### Design

 ### Strategy Plane

-### User Stories
+#### User Stories

-### User
+##### User
 >As a user I want to be able to find a reliable cleaner in my area to clean my house.
 As a user I want to be able to contact the user via email or phone.
 As a user I want to be able to request a quote online.
-As a user I was to be able to book an appointment online.
+As a user I want to be able to book an appointment online.
 As a user I want to be able to see the price.
 As a user I want to be able to see evidence of previous work.
-As a user I was to be able to read or hear from other people that have used this cleaner.
+As a user I want to be able to read or hear from other people that have used this cleaner.
 As a user I want to be able to find out when the business is open.
 As a user I want to be able to view social media accounts.